DianZhuang1998/Computational-method/Assignment 2/README.md

-# Filter
+# Audio Restoration Assignment II
-Use median filter and cubic spline filter to detect clicks and restore in auido.
+Use median filter and cubic spline filter to detect clicks and restore in audio.

-# Project Description
+## High-level Description of the project
 This assignment builds on Assignment I. We assume that we have successfully detected the clicks and we are applying different interpolation methods to restore the audio, such as
-- median filtering
+- median filter
+The median filter is a non-linear digital filtering technique, often used to remove noise from an image or signal.
-- cubic splines
+- cubic splines filter

-# How to Install and Run the Project
+cubic spline is a piecewise cubic function that interpolates a set of data points and guarantees smoothness at the data points.

+## Installation and Execution
-##  Required libraries
+###  Required libraries
 - matplotlib==3.6.2
 - numpy==1.23.4
 - playsound==1.2.2